Nicky Lopez Player Props: Royals vs. Angels

 Nicky Lopez At The Plate

-- Lopez is batting .207 with three doubles, three triples and 12 walks.
+- Lopez is hitting .213 with three doubles, three triples and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.